From borrowed space and bold ideas, the Ottawa Heart Institute grew into a world-class centre powered by people, purpose, and belief

 First Nations people are believed to experience high rates of ischemic heart disease (IHD), a leading cause of death in Canada, and an important topic of discussion among cardiovascular and allied healthcare professionals attending this year’s Canadian Cardiovascular Congress (CCC) in Toronto.
 Dr...

-From the beginning, our successes have been many and varied in shaping the way cardiovascular medicine is practiced, revolutionizing cardiac treatment and understanding, adding to the world's storehouse of cardiovascular knowledge, and translating discoveries into advanced care.
+From the beginning, our successes have been many and varied in shaping the way cardiovascular medicine is practiced, revolutionizing cardiac treatment and understanding, adding to the world's cardiovascular knowledge, and translating discoveries into advanced care.

 “Do these genes make me look fat?”
 A new study suggests the answer is yes, and for the first time ever, scientists believe it is the genes that cause inflammation that are at fault.
 In a study published in Nature Metabolism, a leading academic journal covering a full-spectrum of metabolic research...